Kintar/Stellar-Trader/README.markdown

 ## Concept

-You have inherited a transport ship and a small cargo depot on Phobos, along with a paltry amount of money.
+You have inherited a transport ship and a small cargo depot along with a paltry amount of money.
 You must use your inheritence and wits to build a shipping and manufacturing empire.

 ## Features